TcMenu/tccLibSdk/README.md

     git submodule update --init --recursive

 Once this is done, ensure that you have CMake installed along with any native toolchains needed.

-Please note that commercial support for this CMake toolchain is offered, [contact us via our website for details](https://www.thecoderscorner.com/support-services/training-support/). _Please do not ask questions about the commercial use of this toolchain in the regular discussion forums_.
+As above, unlike the Arduino version, any commercial usage should be under a [support agreement with us](https://www.thecoderscorner.com/support-services/training-support/). _Please do not ask questions about the commercial use of this toolchain in the regular discussion forums_.

 ### Using in PicoSDK